TrumpChainDev/docs/the-fuse-chain/token-bridges/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 Ethereum Mediator: **0xf301d525da003e874DF574BCdd309a6BF0535bb6**

-Eramnet Mediator : **0xc2220646E1E76D5fF3a441eDd9E8EFF0e4A8EF03**
+TrumpChainnet Mediator : **0xc2220646E1E76D5fF3a441eDd9E8EFF0e4A8EF03**

-In the below example we will consider USDT \(ERM20\) and learn how to wrap USDT to Eramnet and relay it back to ERM20.
+In the below example we will consider USDT \(DJT20\) and learn how to wrap USDT to TrumpChainnet and relay it back to DJT20.

 **Step 1:** **Approving the USDT token contract**